Greg Patton: Back to Boise

 Patton returned for a second Boise State tour in March 2003 and marked that comeback with a bang that led to a trophy – the 2003 Western Athletic Conference Championship.
-Patton took over a team that was 5-5 and led the Broncos to a 13-3 run and three consecutive upsets (over Tulsa, Rice and SMU) to win the WAC Championship and then a first-round NCAA Tournament upset over Arizona before being stopped in the round of 32 by California.
+Patton took over a team that was 5-5 and led the Broncos to a 13-3 run and three consecutive upsets (over Tulsa, Rice, and SMU) to win the WAC Championship and then a first-round NCAA Tournament upset over Arizona before being stopped in the round of 32 by California.
 The Broncos celebrated the season with a final ranking of 34th, one region honoree (senior Marcus Berntson), and two All-WAC honorees (Berntson and junior Guillaume Bouvier).

 In his 28 years of collegiate coaching, Coach Patton has led his teams to 17 Conference Titles.
-In his second season back at Boise State (2003–2004), Coach Patton lead the Broncos to a 24-8 record, and third place finish in the WAC, and a National ranking that hovered between 30 and 45th in the nation.
+In his second season back at Boise State (2003–2004), Coach Patton led the Broncos to a 24-8 record, and third place finish in the WAC, and a National ranking that hovered between 30 and 45th in the nation.
 The final ranking was 45th.
 Boise State was ranked #1 in the Mountain Region and qualified as the regional representative in the National Team Indoor Championships.
-Senior Guillaume Bouvier earned a Singles All American Honor by reaching the round of 16 at the NCAA Championships.
-This past season (2004–2005), the Broncos under Coach Patton's leadership won the WAC Conference for the second time in the past three years, earned a berth to the NCAA National Team Championships where they defeated North Carolina before losing to Texas A&M. The final national ranking for the Broncos was 31st in the nation with a 31-8 record.
-Freshman Luke Shields was named an All American in singles and doubles.
-Partner Thomas Schoeck earned All American Honors in doubles.
+Senior Guillaume Bouvier earned a Singles All-American Honor by reaching the round of 16 at the NCAA Championships.
+This past season (2004–2005), the Broncos under Coach Patton's leadership won the WAC Conference for the second time in the past three years and earned a berth to the NCAA National Team Championships where they defeated North Carolina before losing to Texas A&M. The final national ranking for the Broncos was 31st in the nation with a 31-8 record.
+Freshman Luke Shields was named an All-American in singles and doubles.
+Partner Thomas Schoeck earned All-American Honors in doubles.
 They finished the season ranked 8th in the nation.
 Luke was named Freshman of the Year by the Mountain Region (Region VII).
 Team Captain, Beck Roghaar was honored with the Regional Arthur Ashe Sportsmanship/Leadership Award.